rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 ---

 To quote a long-since-forgotten ski movie, a skier reflected that “In a world where a lot of things are soul crushing, skiing is something that has a lot of soul.”
-I lived by such words for the better part of a decade.
+I lived by these words for the better part of a decade.

-Five years ago, a heavy forward bias in my ski ambition perhaps overshadowed other areas in my life.
+Five years ago, a heavy forward bias in my ski ambition perhaps overshadowed other areas of my life.
 Lately, however, things seem to have plateaued, to have reached a relative state of equilibrium: my desire to spend time outside has met with increasing pulls from other pursuits.
 Perhaps all this windy philosophizing is to arrive at no more hackneyed a conclusion than to find balance between different priorities in life, than to have everything in moderation.

 My high school chemistry teacher remarked that a real-world example of chemical equilibrium would be to seal a rat in a jar for a month.
 Breathing, metabolizing, and contracting muscles are all transient biochemical processes that work against dynamic equilibrium.
 When such processes reach a point of no longer changing in time we have thus reached the final biochemical state, the ultimate equilibrium.

 As I trend toward such equilibrium, there are on occasion days when I question if all the adventuring was worth it.
-Was it but a selfish indulgence, heading inevitably down a path of becoming a “shrivelled nut, a mountain bachelor?”
+Was it but a selfish indulgence, heading down a path of becoming a “shrivelled nut, a mountain bachelor?”
 Or, more positively, could it have been a season of life, one pursuit among many simply getting its “time for every activity under heaven”?

 If nothing else, it certainly wasn’t boring.